YaleDHLab/lab-workshops/networks/README.md

 <p align="center"><img width="700" height="350" src="https://github.com/YaleDHLab/lab-workshops/blob/master/networks/images/weighted-network.png"></p>

 #### *Hamlet* Network
 Let's take a quick look at why properties like direction and weight matter.
 In this network of *Hamlet*, characters are connected to other characters if they exchanged dialogue.
-While this graph presents some insights into the plot's structure and the characters' centrality to the plot's unfolding, it also misses features that might be important, depending on what questions you're hoping to ask of the graph (as Moretti acknowledges).
+While this graph presents some insights into the plot's structure and the characters' centrality to the plot's unfolding, it also misses features that might be important, depending on what questions you're hoping to ask of the graph (as the graph's author acknowledges).
 For instance, since there's no direction, we lose the significance of the ghost only responding to Hamlet.
 Without an edge weight, we can't tell that Hamlet and Claudius exchange far more lines with one another than do Horatio and Claudius.
 Whether these details matter depends on what you're trying to see with the network.

 <p align="center"><img width="600" height="500" src="https://github.com/YaleDHLab/lab-workshops/blob/master/networks/images/hamlet-network.png"><a href='https://litlab.stanford.edu/LiteraryLabPamphlet2.pdf' target='_blank'></br>"Network Theory, Plot Analysis"</a></p>